Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 ---------------------------------------------------------
 - OpenOCD (ver.
 0.10.0+dev-01259) with the suitable configuration file (in /bsp) (for OpenOCD usage in the Eclipse IDE see ``Eclipse``_)
 - GDB (ver.
 9.10) (Or GDB integrated into ``Eclipse``_ ver.
 2020-12 4.18.0)
-- RISC-V C/C++ compiler toolchain (see ``IDE and install the toolchain``_ )
+- RISC-V C/C++ compiler toolchain (see ``Install IDE and the toolchain``_ )
 - RISC-V build tools
 - Highly recommended: Eclipse IDE

 Other Prerequisite for software development
 -------------------------------------------
 1. FPGA is configured with a suitable bitstream
 2. A JTAG connection is set up using either a virtual USB-to-Serial Port provided by the FPGA board (on NexysVideo and CMOD-A7) or an external JTAG dongle (for Arty-A7 and others, see `Connection of the Olimex JTAG Adapter (Arty-A7 only)`_ )

 Components of the software development and debugging setup
 ----------------------------------------------------------